One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Soapstone Valley Trail – 2.4-mile round trip

-- Trailhead/Parking Lot Address: We park on 29th street and take the trail from the end of Audubon Terrace NW.
-You can also access it through the other end of Albemarle St.
+- Trailhead/Parking Lot Address: We park on 29th Street and take the trail from the end of Audubon Terrace NW.
+You can also access it through the other end of Albemarle Street.

 - Website